gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Current and Suggested Projects.md

 * **Desired skills:** Experience with Cilk, scikit-learn, or parallel programming with a language like OpenMP (CX 4220).
 * **Relevant courses**: CX 4220, CS 6220, CS/CSE 6290
 * **Future opportunities:** This work is of relevance to national labs working on the "Exascale Computing Project" and can lead to opportunities in either parallel programming or further massively parallel implementations of graph, machine learning, or sparse algorithms.

+### Suggested Near-Memory Projects for 2022
+We currently have received two new "Lucata Pathfinder" systems, which provide some opportunity for running larger scale applications written in the Cilk programming language.
+We would suggest the following as interesting projects that students could tackle:
+* Help run Graph500 benchmarking at scale and profile it with the Lucata tools.
+* Develop and run the Stream and gather/scatter benchmarks for Pathfinder via Jupyter notebook.
+* Revisit using scikit-learn to run basic ML tasks on the Pathfinder platform.
+* Test out either the GraphBLAS or Kokkos API for the Pathfinder system.

 ## Neuromorphic ##